 If you are eligible for benefits under the Plan at the time of your death, your dependents are eligible for COBRA continuation coverage for a period of up to 36 months.
 The Plan provides the first 18 months of COBRA continuation coverage free of charge (see page 13).
-After QMCSOs are official court orders that provide benefits for dependent children in the event of a divorce or other family law action. that, if your dependents elect to continue coverage for up to an additional 18 months, they will be required to pay for this coverage at the COBRA rates in effect at that time.
+After that, if your dependents elect to continue coverage for up to an additional 18 months, they will be required to pay for this coverage at the COBRA rates in effect at that time.